Portfolio Fast Track: From Request to Delivery¶

 Step 4: Set Up Your Project¶

-Your new project inherits the request data, but it needs a few things before execution can begin.
+Your new project inherits the request context, but it still needs execution setup.

 | Role | Who | Purpose |